rks101/egnet/README.md

 [Download wireshark](https://www.wireshark.org/download.html) | [Docs](https://www.wireshark.org/docs/)
 Start wireshark with root, open a web browser and visit a website.
 Now, see the packets in wireshark.
 You can filter using a protocol, analyze packets - byte stream or different headers and payload with them.
+See if you can build a meaningful context out of packets for protocols HTTP / TCP / UDP / IP / Ethernet, etc.